theramiyer/blog/content/post/2020/better-online-privacy-part-i.md

 - tracking
 ---

 Privacy is a myth.
 We have all heard that.
 Some of us agree, some disagree, most could not care less.
 The most common response I have gotten to statements about privacy is "Well, not like I have anything to hide."
 Yes, you probably do not.
 But would you be comfortable if your Uber driver or your personal banker could tell the brand of the inners you wear?
-Yes, we all wear them, they make them in a small set of colours, and a specific set of models, but yet, it makes you uncomfortable---even for a second---when someone points out what you are wearing, even as a guess---unless you're the kind to purposefully show it as a statement.
+Yes, we all wear them, they make them in a small set of colours, and a specific set of models, but yet, it makes you uncomfortable---even for a second---when someone points out what you are wearing, even as a guess---unless you're the kind to purposefully show it as a statement (don't mean to judge).
 That, my friend, is our sense of privacy.

 In the same context, let me tell you how it works on the Internet.
 Imagine you went to a Jockey store in your locality to buy your favourite innerwear.
 The man at the counter takes down your details.
 And then, every time another store owner---any store owner, including the one that sells coconuts near your flat---goes to the store (not even to buy innerwear), the man at the counter shows him the list of customers in the locality and tells him what they bought, which includes details about you and what you bought---and how frequently you buy.
 This coconut seller then correlates this information about you with your last date, and the next time you go to buy coconut from him, he asks you, 'So, when are you giving us the news?'